 As of May 2017, around 15% of enterprise workload relied on cloud-native ecosystems.
 As this technology didn’t exist a decade ago, this is an impressive number.
 The same report also predicted that 32% of enterprises would be using cloud-native in 2020.
-Talking about IBM Cloud-native development report, 55% of apps developed in the next one year will follow a cloud-native approach.
+Talking about IBM Cloud-native development report, 55% of apps developed in the next year will follow a cloud-native approach.
 Gartner, on the other hand, predicted a cloud shift of 28 percent by key enterprise IT markets, as of 2022.

 Reasonable cost of development and other business and development-related advantages have led to the penetration of cloud-native technology in almost every category of mobile apps.
 Let’s discuss different aspects of the subsequent sections.

 Cloud-native applications: Reduce risk, and grow your business

 In simplest terms, a cloud-native application can be defined as a set of small and independent services that are loosely coupled and deployed in a cloud environment.
 This approach of app development helps in a growing business, as the companies can quickly build and launch the apps.
 The risks are minimized, as the failed components are easier to replace.
 Recovering from any sort of failure isn’t challenging.

 The developers can integrate the security features in the apps from the starting instead of thinking about the same after concluding the development work.
 The enterprises relying on this approach have automated their IT operations, which has helped them in minimizing human errors.